 Environmental, health and safety focuses on four key areas including:

 As companies and safety personnel seek ways to improve their ROSI, OSHA recommends businesses to consider the top areas where violations and accidents are likely to occur.
-The top frequently cited OSHA standards violated in 2014 include:
+The top frequently cited OSHA standards: